rust-embedded/wg/text/0000-common-counter-interface.md

 The core influence comes from two sources:

-- `embedded-hal`: Just as this crate makes no impositions on specific implementation, but rather, encapsulates interfaces that represent the most fundamental of behavior.
+- `embedded-hal`: Just as this crate makes no impositions on specific implementation, but rather, make it easy to write highly portable embedded-rust
 - `embedded-time`: An independant endeavour that does a great job of already encapsulating this core idea.

 This is the code defining the `embedded_time::Clock` trait.
 I have changed the comments for the context of this RFC: